wangjwchn/MetalAcc/README.md

 This library is highly insperad by famous library [GPUImage](http://github.com/BradLarson/Acc).
 Basically following the interface of GPUImage, but using [Metal](https://developer.apple.com/metal/) and [Swift](https://www.swift.com), Apple's new graphics and compute application programming interface and programing language.

-This library is currently under programing.And more filters will be adding soon.If you want to add a new filter for this library,see [here](https://github.com/wangjwchn/MetalAcc#contribution).
+This library is currently under programing.And more filters will be adding soon.
 #Requirements
 |Device Name 							|GPU          |
 |--------------------------------|-------------|